Highest weight sl_2-categorifications II: structure theory: Applications to cyclotomic rational Cherednik algebras

 \subsection{Blocks}

-In this subsection we are going to describe blocks of the category $\OCat$ as in the previous subsection.
+In this subsection we are going to describe blocks of the category $\OCat$ for cyclotomic Rational Cherednik algebras.
 We remark that the description is known thanks to results of Lyle and Mathas, \cite{lylemat}, who described blocks of the cyclotomic Hecke algebras.
 The description for $\OCat$ follows from that and the properties of the KZ functor, compare to the proof of \cite[Lemma 5.16]{shanvasserot}.
 We are going to obtain an independent proof.

 Recall the block equivalence relation on the set of simples.
 We say that simple objects $L,L'$ lie in the same block if there are simples $L_0=L, L_1,\ldots, L_k=L'$ such that for each $i=1,\ldots,k-1$ we have $\Ext^1(L_{i-1},L_i)\neq 0$ or $\Ext^1(L_i,L_{i-1})\neq 0$.
 In this case we will write $L\sim_b L'$.
 If $L=L(\lambda), L'=L(\lambda')$ we write $\lambda\sim_b \lambda'$.